tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Additionally, an attacker able to observe the data traffic exchanged between two DTLS peers is able to replay datagrams with modified IP address/port numbers.
+Guidelines for generating transient identifiers, like port numbers and CIDs, can be found in {{I-D.gont-numeric-ids-sec-considerations}}.

 The topic of peer address updates is discussed in {{peer-address-update}}.